Security Council

 -

-What policies should be brought up for discussion in order to maximize the nations’ prosperity and protection of civilians?
+What policies should be brought up for discussion in order to maximize Myanmar’s prosperity and protection of civilians?

-To what extent should foreign intervention or UN peacekeeping missions play a role in establishing peace in Kashmir?
+To what extent should foreign intervention or UN peacekeeping missions play a role in establishing peace in Myanmar?

 -